| Caranthir had identified forty

 "Now," said Aragorn, "before we begin the interviews,

-in your investigations so far."
+investigations so far."

 Lord Fingolfin described what Legolas and Eowyn had uncovered: